-- s Motorola S-record - r aw binary; little-endian byte order, in the case of the flash ROM data - e ELF (Executable and Linkable Format), the final output file from the linker; currently only accepted as an input file - m immediate mode; actual byte values specified on the command line, separated by commas or spaces in place of the filename field of the -U option.
-This is useful for programming fuse bytes without having to create a single-byte file or enter terminal mode.
-If the number specified begins with 0x, it is treated as a hex value.
-If the number otherwise begins with a leading zero (0) it is treated as octal.
-Otherwise, the value is treated as decimal. - a auto detect; valid for input only, and only if the input is not provided at stdin. - d decimal; this and the following formats are only valid on output.
-They generate one line of output for the respective memory section, forming a comma-separated list of the values.
-This can be particularly useful for subsequent processing, like for fuse bit settings. - h hexadecimal; each value will get the string θx prepended.
-Only valid on output. - o octal; each value will get a θ prepended unless it is less than 8 in which case it gets no prefix.
-Only valid on output. - b binary; each value will get the string θb prepended.
-Only valid on output.
+- ${\tt r}$ raw binary; little-endian byte order, in the case of the flash ROM data - e ELF (Executable and Linkable Format), the final output file from the linker; currently only accepted as an input file - m immediate mode; actual byte values are specified on the command line, separated by commas or spaces in place of the filename field of the -U option.
+This is useful for programming fuse bytes without having to create a single-byte file or enter terminal mode. - a auto detect; valid for input only, and only if the input is not provided at stdin. - d decimal; this and the following formats generate one line of output for the respective memory section, forming a comma-separated list of the values.
+This can be particularly useful for subsequent processing, like for fuse bit settings.

+- h hexadecimal; each value will get the string ∂x prepended. - octal; each value will get a θ prepended unless it is less than 8 in which case it gets no prefix. - b binary; each value will get the string θb prepended.